Home ยป Side Dish ยป Vegan Green Bean Casserole

 This post may contain affiliate links.
 As an Amazon associate, I earn from qualifying purchases.
 Read our full disclosure statement.

 This gorgeous, creamy Vegan Green Bean Casserole is the perfect addition to your plant-based holiday meal.
-Made with fresh green beans and without canned soup or mushrooms, this easy side dish is a crowd pleaser!
+Made with fresh green beans and a homemade sauce (no canned soup!), this easy side dish is a crowd pleaser!

 If you’re looking for more side dish ideas, you might like my Roasted Potatoes and Green Beans!